-- a group of people who live past each other and who have fleeting contact with each other; - a societal form within which only one sector of a life-insimplicity is lived so that interpersonal contact has become drastically reduced in quality; - impoverished communication between parent and child.

-Among the most characteristic features of an urbanized pattern of living, mentioned most of all are its anonymity (namelessness) and mobility.
-This means that the city-dweller can shirk his/her social responsibility by becoming a member of the anonymous masses and by hiding behind their impersonality and nonaccountability.
+- a group of people who live past each other and who have fleeting contact with each other; - a societal form within which only one sector of a life-insimplicity is lived so that interpersonal contact has become drastically reduced in quality; - impoverished communication between parent and child.9 mobility.
+This means that the city-dweller can shirk his social responsibility by becoming a member of the anonymous masses and by hiding behind their impersonality and non-accountability.
 Members of the crowd communicate inadequately with each other because each encounters too many other people in too short a time and never learn to really know them.
-As a result of businesslike encounters, the members of the crowd remain closed to each other.
+As a result of businesslike encounters the members of the crowd remain closed to each other.